BirdsWind/Calendar/README.md

 # Calendar
-A calendar App With SwiftUI
+A calendar app with SwiftUI